lunanerdderg/Reefbackend/README.md

 * Remove mods from Profiles
 * Apply Profiles to actual Subnautica game directory
 * Switch back from modded to vanilla and between Profiles
+* Eliminated all absolute (non-relative) paths, (aside from Subnautica directory, which is necessary)

 # Building